DMGCK/DMGCK/README.md

 ## Hey!
 I'm Cameron!

 I am currently a student at Boise Codeworks.
 I've got a varied background from audiovisual production, musical performance, and now programming as well.
-I love having a project that I can sink my teeth into and really into the weeds, whether it is familiar or not.
+I love having a project that I can sink my teeth into and really get into the weeds.
 My professional experience in the tech industry is limited, but my enthusiasm and readiness to learn is not.

 ⏭Languages/Frameworks I'm learning - HTML, CSS, Bootstrap, JS, MVC Pattern, Node.js, Vue.